lauriewaller/pizza-parlor/README.md

   5. Type in `git clone` and then paste the URL you copied:
       `git clone https://github.com/lauriewaller/pizza-parlor`.
 Press Enter.
   6. One great application to open your files in is Visual Studio Code.
 To download VS Code, go to https://code.visualstudio.com/ and click on Download in the top righthand corner.
 From there, choose the donwload type necessary from your computer and follow the prompts.
   7. After you have completed the download, return to Terminal.
-Once you've ensured you are in the portfolio folder, type `code .` and press Enter.
+Navigate to the pizza-parlor directory, type `code .` and press Enter.
 This will open all files in VS Code for you.

 ## Tests